 Overview

-The goal of the summer school is to provide an overview of synthetic biology advances and their applications.
-Students will get hands-on experience in molecular cloning and genetic engineering, visit University of Tartu research centers.
+The Synthetic Biology and its Applications course offered by University of Tartu aims to provide an overview of synthetic biology advances and their applications.
+Students will get hands-on experience in molecular cloning and genetic engineering.
+This course is designed for high school students and beginner level BSc students.

-Students will learn how to work in the molecular biology lab, safety rules, how to operate laboratory equipment (e.g., PCR machines, centrifuges, vortexes, thermostats, etc.).
-Students will also create artworks using yeast cells that synthesize carotenes and violaceins.
+Students will learn how to work in the molecular biology lab, lab safety rules, how to operate various laboratory equipment (e.g., PCR machines, centrifuges, vortexes, thermostats, etc.).
+They will learn the basic principles of logic gates and their applications in synthetic biology.
+Students will collect and analyse the data using different research methods, including live-cell flourescent microscope imaging, FACS, Western Blotting.

 Programme Structure